Flowtyio/lost-and-found/README.md

 ```

-## Depositer
+## Depositor

 For contracts that are going to deposit things often and don't want to send flow tokens each time,
-or for consumers who are not permitted to access flow tokens in this way, you can also use the LostAndFound Depositer
+or for consumers who are not permitted to access flow tokens in this way, you can also use the LostAndFound Depositor
 to maintain a pool of tokens and deposit through it.

-### Initialize the depositer
+### Initialize the depositor
 ```cadence
 import LostAndFound from 0xf8d6e0586b0a20c7 import FungibleToken from 0xee82856bf20e2aa6